Retatrutide: Big Trial Numbers, Bigger Unknowns

 How many people quit because of side effects?

-How much weight will I lose, realistically?
+How much weight will I lose, and how much of it is muscle?

 Will the weight stay off if I stop?